Query Optimization Practice at Rox: List Deal Query Example

 It is known that Object-Relational Mapping (ORM) would produce inefficient query.
 We at Rox have to rewrite the query against Postgres, and sometimes observed up to 1000x execution time difference!

-Rox constructs Knowledge Graph, which consists of multiple entities (User, Account, Person, and Deal) and the linkage between these entities.
-For the Deal query below, we have the following tables:
+Rox Data Fabric consists of multiple entities (i.e., User, Account, Person, and Deal) and the linkage between these entities.
+The List Deal query accesses the following tables:

-One of most important queries is to list the deals associated with an Account Executive (AE), along with the owning accounts.
+One of most important queries is to list the deals associated with an Account Executive (AE), along with the owned accounts.

 The initial version of this query is a 4-table joins: